 Enhance Immune Cells

-Feeding soil-based probiotics for dogs also boosts the immune response to building antibodies.
+Feeding soil-based organisms for dogs also boosts the immune response to building antibodies.
 This helps her fight off infections and viruses naturally.

 Research has also found pups supported with probiotics developed better immunity after vaccinations.

-Feeding soil-based probiotics to your puppy will build stronger natural immunity.
+Feeding soil-based organisms to your puppy will build stronger natural immunity.
 So make SBOs part of your puppy’s health plan – and say no to over-vaccination.

 It’s also a good idea to feed SBOs throughout her new life adventures to boost tummy health and immunity.